-The bell on Wall Street rings at 4 pm ET to signal the end of market hours, but that doesn’t mean trading is done for the day.
-In fact, it usually means things are about to get interesting as earnings data rolls in and after market trading begins.
+Just because the bell on Wall Street rings at 4 pm ET to signal the end of market hours, doesn’t necessarily mean trading is done for the day.
+In fact, it usually means things are about to get interesting as company earnings data rolls in and after market trading begins.

 Like IPO investing, after hours trading used to be primarily the playground for insiders, institutions, and accredited investors.
 But now, more and more brokers are opening pre- and post-market trading to retail investors, who can now trade for 16 hours a day if their broker allows it.
 Here’s how after-market trading works and how to benefit from trades placed after the closing bell.